max-currier/newspaper_industry_nlp_analysis/README.md

 ## Topic Modeling

-AllFor this project I was able to scrap 69,848 articles published over 27 years.
+For this project I was able to scrap 69,848 articles published over 27 years.
 Articles were categorized according to their single strongest topic correlation, represented by the following t-SNE visualization

 <img src="viz/tsne.svg" alt="topic distribution"/>